-If there is a problem with your score reports (for example they get delayed), sometimes colleges will accept a screenshot or printed version of your test reports sent from your guidance counselor as a provisional result, but will want the official report eventually.
+If there is a problem with your score reports (for example, say they get delayed), colleges will sometimes accept a screenshot or printout of your test report sent from your guidance counselor as a provisional result.
+That said, they will want the official report eventually.

 Our Advice for Applying Early Decision

 Summer means sun, sand, surf ... and college application essays.

-But if you do need to take the SAT or ACT during your senior fall (either for the first time or for a retake), don't stress out.
-You can still study enough for a high score and put together a great application.
-Just be prepared to be busy during the fall!
+That said, if you do need to take the SAT or ACT during your senior fall (either for the first time or as a retake), don't stress out.
+You can still study enough to get a high score and put together a great application—just be prepared to be busy during the fall!

-Earlier Than Usual Testing Deadlines
+Schools With Earlier Than Usual SAT/ACT Deadlines

 You don't have to panic if your top school is on this list.
 But you should plan ahead!

-Caltech says that their standardized testing deadline is October for both tests.
+Caltech's standardized testing deadline is October for both tests.
 This means that you can take administrations of the SAT or ACT in October of your senior year, but no later.
 (Source: Deadlines and Forms for First-Year Applicants, Caltech Admissions.)

 “While we recommend that Early Action applicants complete testing requirements in their junior year, scores from the September and October test dates will typically arrive in time for consideration at Early Action.
 Students should make certain to request that scores be sent to Georgetown well in advance of the deadline to ensure timely receipt.”
 (Source: Georgetown Early Action Program for First Year Applicants.)

-Schools that Follow the October ACT/November SAT Rule
+Schools That Follow the October ACT/November SAT Rule

 The early bird gets the ... early application review?

 “You must have all standardized testing completed by the November test date, and you must be very certain to have your scores reported directly to Columbia by the testing agency.”
 This means both the October ACT and November SAT would arrive in time to be considered.
-(Source: Columbia Undergraduate Admissions Early Decision.)
+(Source: Columbia Undergraduate Admissions, Early Decision.)

 “You should plan to take the SAT before November of your senior year, or the ACT no later than October.
 Early decision applicants are strongly urged to take the SAT Subjects Tests (if required) no later than October, because the scores are used in the selection process.”
-(Source: Early Decision, Cornell Undergraduate Admissions Blog.)
+(Source: Early Decision, Cornell Undergraduate Admissions Office.)

-“Duke is happy to accept scores for Early Decision applicants from the October 22 ACT and the November 5 SAT tests.”
+“Duke is happy to accept scores for Early Decision applicants from the October ACT and the November SAT tests.”
 (Source: Duke Admissions Application Timeline.)

 "If you are applying Early Action, we would like your testing results by the end of October; however, you may submit the November series if needed.
-Those results will arrive in time for consideration without the need and expense of “rush reporting.””
+Those results will arrive in time for consideration without the need and expense of 'rush reporting.'”
 (Source: Harvard Admissions Application Timeline.)

-Keep in mind that even though you can submit November tests, you should aim to complete your testing earlier so your application can be evaluated sooner.
+Keep in mind that even though you can submit November tests, you should aim to complete your testing earlier so that your application can be evaluated sooner.

 MIT's says to take the ACT and SAT "on or before the November test date," meaning you can submit the October ACT or November SAT at the latest.
 (Source: Tests & Scores, MIT Admissions.)

-Northwestern requires both the SAT and ACT by the "November test date," meaning you can take the November SAT or the October ACT.
+Northwestern requires both the SAT and ACT by the "October test date," meaning you can take the October SAT or ACT at latest.
 (Source: Application Options, Northwestern Undergraduate Admissions.)